 Of course, bargain hunters could turn to the original iPhone X. Apple no longer offers that model, but all the Big Four carriers in US sell the old iPhone X for $899 — $100 less than the iPhone XS's starting price.
 It's worth checking the carriers wherever you are to see if it is the same there.
 The biggest things you'll give up will be the state-of-the-art processor (though the A11 is still a top performer), an improved camera that benefits from Smart HDR and a faster modem.
 And if you want a bigger screen, the iPhone XS Max is your top choice.

-We think the iPhone XS and XS Max are the best phones Apple has made — in fact, the XS Max is our pick for best phone overall.
+Still, we think the iPhone XS and XS Max are the best phones Apple has made.
 And a big reason why is all the changes that went in to the current models.